Employee guide to redundancy part 1 – how redundancy works

 - Guidance on how the employer will assist employees with their job search (such as time off for interviews or additional training).

-When making redundancies, employers are expected to follow fair and reasonable selection procedures, and also to engage with employees in a consultation process.
+When making redundancies, employers are expected to follow fair and reasonable selection procedures.
+They also must start to engage with employees in a consultation process early enough for meaningful consultation to take place.
 Further information on selection and consultation can be found in our Employee Guide to Redundancy Part 2 – Consultation and Selection.

-All employers are legally obliged to pay statutory redundancy pay to employees when their roles are made redundant, though some employers may offer a better redundancy package.
+All employers are legally obliged to pay statutory redundancy pay to employees with at least two years continuous service, when their roles are made redundant.
+Some employers may offer a better redundancy package though, which is referred to as an enhanced redundancy payment.
 This will be specified in your contract of employment.

-Statutory redundancy pay applies to all employees who have been employed by their current employer for 2 years or more and are calculated based on your length of service and your age.
+Statutory redundancy pay applies to all employees who have been employed by their current employer for 2 years or more, and is calculated based on length of service and age.

 Currently, the statutory minimum redundancy payment is calculated as follows: